alviankosim/alviankosim/README.md

 ### Hi there 👋

 It's me, alviankosim.
-A web developer based on Jakarta
+A fullstack web developer based on Jakarta

+- 🔭 I’m currently working on a tech startup company focusing in Omnichannel Platform
+- 🌱 I’m currently learning to be a better person, every day
+- 👯 I’m looking to collaborate on any project commercially/voluntarily

 ## Follow me on social media

 Follow me on Twitter [@alviankosim](twitter.com/alviankosim) .
+Or you can connect with me on [LinkedIn](www.linkedin.com/in/mochammad-alvian-k-78a371112/) .
 Or you can follow me on Instagram [@alviankosim](www.instagram.com/alviankosim)

 #### Enjoy :)